High Mount Sd 116

 District-Level NCES Analysis

-a 325:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 49.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+a 325:1 student-counselor ratio, somewhat above the 250:1 ASCA recommendation, and 49.2% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 40.9% African American, 36.3% White, 10.5% Hispanic or Latino across the district's schools.

 Source: NCES Common Core of Data NCES Common Core of Data

-High Mount SD 116 student-counselor ratio is 325:1 — near the typical range (US average ~408) — within the typical range for U.S. public districts
+High Mount Sd 116 student-counselor ratio is 325:1 — near the typical range (US average ~408) — within the typical range for U.S. public districts

-student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment — districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Variation between sub-units within High Mount SD 116 is typically wider than the High Mount SD 116-aggregate figure suggests.
+student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment, districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Variation between sub-units within High Mount Sd 116 is typically wider than the High Mount Sd 116-aggregate figure suggests.

 Source: NCES Civil Rights Data Collection NCES Civil Rights Data Collection

-chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason — illness, family obligations, or disengagement Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason, illness, family obligations, or disengagement Values this far above typical often signal acute resource constraints or a structurally different scale than most peers — worth reading alongside the underlying counts, not the ratio alone.

 Source: NCES Civil Rights Data Collection 2021-22 NCES Civil Rights Data Collection 2021-22